MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 ```

 If appropriate, it is suggested (but not mandatory) to add [MARC relator terms](https://locmirror.coffeecode.net/marc/relators/relaterm.html) after names to clarify the contributions of different authors.
 In particular, the following tags are suggested:
- * `[dtc]`: Data contributor, i.e. the person(s) who contribute the data, e.g. who acquired the raw data in-house, or who deposited raw/converted data files in a public repository
  * `[dtc]`: Data contributor, i.e. the person(s) who contribute the data, e.g. who acquired the raw data in-house, or who deposited data files that serve as the basis for the record in a public repository.
 This person or entity is not necessarily involved in the creation of the record.
- * `[com]`: Compiler, i.e. the person who created the record but did not necessarily acquire the data or has any other scientific involvement).
- * `[com]`: Compiler, i.e. the person who created the record but did not necessarily acquire the data or has any other scientific involvement).
+ * `[com]`: Compiler, i.e. the person who created the record (but did not necessarily acquire the data or has any other scientific involvement).

 Example: